 The Group actively manages its liquidity position so as to ensure that all operating, investing and financing needs are met.
 In mitigating liquidity risk, management measures and forecasts its cash commitments, matches debt maturities with the assets being financed, maintains a diversity of funding sources with its unhampered access to bank financing and the capital markets.
-As of December 31, 2020 and 2019, the Group has undrawn facilities amounting nil and nil, respectively.
-As part of the liquidity risk management, the Group is currently transacting with local banks for a longer term corporate notes and negotiation of higher undrawn credit lines to meet the debtors', suppliers' and contractors' obligations and business expansion.
+As part of the liquidity risk management, the Group is currently transacting with local banks for a longer-term corporate notes and negotiation of higher undrawn credit lines to meet the debtors', suppliers' and contractors' obligations and business expansion.

-At the Special Meeting of the Board of Directors of the Group held last February 17, 2018, wherein, subject to securing all required approvals under applicable laws, rules and regulations, the Group was authorized to negotiate and avail of a 10 year Corporate Note Facility with financial institutions, with a maximum of 19 investors, for an aggregate amount of P3,000.00 million and with an overallotment option of P2,000.00 million, for the pre-payment of existing obligations of the Group, strategic land banking, capital expenditures for ongoing and new projects, and general corporate purposes.
+At the Special Meeting of the Board of Directors of the Group held last November 29, 2022, wherein, subject to securing all required approvals under applicable laws, rules and regulations, the Group was authorized to enter into a 5-year unsecured Syndicated Term Loan facility agreement with primary institutional lenders for the pre-payment of existing obligations of the Group, strategic land banking, capital expenditures for ongoing and new projects, and general corporate purposes.